Tracepoint Insights

 Workplace misconduct rarely begins inside the workplace.
 It begins in the digital shadows — secondary accounts, subtle interactions, online conflicts, and behavioural patterns employees never expect HR to see.
 OSINT turns those scattered signals into clarity.
 This article breaks down how digital footprints expose early-stage misconduct, why HR investigations routinely miss the most critical evidence, and how intelligence-grade analysis can reveal the truth long before internal systems detect the risk.

-The Anatomy of Internal Misconduct: Early Signals Leaders Miss
+The Anatomy of Internal Workplace Misconduct in a Digital World: Early Signals Leaders Miss

 Internal misconduct almost never begins with a headline or a scandal.
 It begins with a quiet shift — a missing stakeholder, an unusual decision path, a subtle breach of accountability.
 These early signals are small enough to dismiss, but precise enough to expose the real health of an organization.
 This report breaks down the anatomy of those signals, the behavioural patterns that precede misconduct, and why leaders consistently overlook the evidence forming right in front of them.